amiel/gotofile.tmbundle/README.markdown

 * insert the relative path from the current file (that file which had the focus while invoking “GoToFile”) to the selected one
 * insert the absolute path.

 The list of found files is sorted by the score which is calculated inside of Jamis Buck's “Fuzzy File Finder” routine.
+If the letters typed in match word prefixes (as _mf_ does in _my\_file.txt_), the match is usually prioritised.
 The maximum number of outputted files is set to 100 (can be changed in “FileFinder.rb” line 4).

 To ignore certain files add a TextMate shell variable called `TM_FUZZYFINDER_IGNORE`, in it put the file globs separated by commas.
 For example: '\*.pyc,\*.zip,\*.gz,\*.bz,\*.tar,\*.jpg,\*.png,\*.gif,\*.avi,\*.wmv,\*.ogg,\*.mp3,\*.mov'.